furier/websync/README.md

   - Clone
   - Schedule
   - Multiple paths defined for one task.
-  - Either source or destination can be a remote target, as long as a passwordless ssh RSA key (for the host running websync) has been added to authorized hosts on the remote target
+  - Either source or destination can be a remote target, as long as a passwordless ssh RSA key (for the host running websync) has been added to authorized hosts on the remote target.
+  - Realtime logs for each task in the browser.
+  - Test and Run on demand.

 - Hosts
   - Create